 A municipality or tribal government seeking a grant first submits a letter of intent to apply.
-Issued on official municipal or tribal letterhead and signed by applicant's chief elected official, the letter of intent serves as a letter of support for the forthcoming application and identifies the type of grant (planning or construction), name or brief description of the project, estimated total project costs, and amount of assistance requested.
-Applicant must submit the signed letter of intent via the GMS.
+Issued on official municipal or tribal letterhead and signed by applicant's chief elected official (or their designee as established in local internal controls), the letter of intent serves as a letter of support for the forthcoming application and identifies, at a minimum:

+- the type of grant (planning or construction),

+- name and brief description of the project,

+- identify the project as involving an historic property (i.e., built 50 years ago or more)8

+- · estimated total project costs, and

+- amount of assistance requested.

+Applicant must submit the signed letter of intent (LOI) via the GMS.
 A template is available on the CCCFF webpage.